mateuszgrzyb-pl/algorithmic-trading/README.md

 ⚠️ **Note:** Financial datasets used in this project are **not published here** due to licensing and storage considerations.
 The code and methodology are fully open, allowing replication with your own API keys and data access.

+This repository uses [GitHub Actions](https://docs.github.com/en/actions) for continuous integration.
+Every commit and pull request automatically triggers unit tests to ensure correctness and stability of the codebase.

 ---

 ## Overview